 When you think of motorsport, what comes to mind?
 If you’re a bit of an enthusiast, then you will no doubt have come across karting, rallying, and racing.
 But there are loads more to motorsport than that, including fast-action circuit racing.
 You can also slow the tempo, but keep the challenge, with low-speed trials on tricky hillsides.

-Circuit racing is a popular choice for adrenaline-junkies, competing wheel-to-wheel on a track and being the first to get the chequered flag.
+Circuit racing is a popular choice for adrenaline-junkies, competing wheel-to-wheel on a track, and being the first to get the chequered flag.
 At a race meeting, there’ll typically be practice sessions, qualifying and one race at least.

 However, you can’t just drive onto a track and take part.
-You need to get some training, pass a test and get licensed.
+You need to get some training, pass a test, and get licensed.
 You also need to get a car that fits the races you want to compete in.
 It will also need to be vetted before you line up on the starting grid.
 If you need to kit out your car with all the right gear, then check out suppliers like Above BAR Inc.

-Have you ever been laying on the beach in the sunshine and seen a something flying across the waves?
+Have you ever been laying on the beach in the sunshine and see something flying across the waves?
 Chances are it was a kite-surfer!
 It’s an extreme sport that’s caught on around the world, with men and women of all ages taking to the waves to catch some action, and you don’t have to be muscle-bound to succeed at it!

 Kite-surfing is not one of those sports that you can pick up just like that.
 In fact, that could be very dangerous.
-If you’re serious about trying kite-surfing, you need to hunt down a qualified instructor who can show you the ropes, go through the equipment and all the safety stuff that goes with it.
+If you’re serious about trying kite-surfing, you need to hunt down a qualified instructor who can show you the ropes, go through the equipment, and all the safety stuff that goes with it.
 You need to learn techniques, how to prepare your kit, get the lowdown on weather conditions, and know what regulations are in place around kite-surfing.
 Do it responsibly, and you should have lots of fun!

 If you’ve watched the Winter Olympics, the snowboarding action can be pretty awesome!
-How do they achieve all these flying twists and turns and remain calm, composed and balanced?
+How do they achieve all these flying twists and turns and remain calm, composed, and balanced?
 If you’re looking to take up a new winter sport, and you love a bit of an adrenalin-rush, then think about snowboarding.
 If you’re a skier already, then don’t think you can just cross over immediately.
 There are different styles and techniques to learn.

-While with skiing your legs are separated; in snowboarding, both of your feet are attached to the board which can feel a little weird at first.
+While skiing your legs are separated; in snowboarding, both of your feet are attached to the board which can feel a little weird at first.
 You’re more likely to fall down at the beginning.